 Flea markets offer buyers the chance to look at goods that are both new and old.
 They have a cult like following in some countries as many individuals find themselves drawn to look for the best deals.
 Flea markets are a great place to go to look for antiques and hidden treasures as well as to find homemade canned goods and a number of additional types of things.
-No matter where in the world you are going, there is a chance that you will be able to find a local flea market that will help you to understand the woven fabric of the society where you are visiting.
-Flea markets are a great way to find collectibles, vintage items from your own childhood, vintage items from before when you were born, items that pertain to a specific interesting event or time period in history, items that others have discarded, and unique items that you are simply not able to find elsewhere.
-You will be able to have an amazing shopping adventure if you are able to visit any of these 18 large and famous flea markets from around the globe and you might even end up finding that long sought after item that you have dreamed of since childhood.
+No matter where in the world you go, there is a chance that you will be able to find a local flea market that will help you to understand the woven fabric of the society you are visiting.
+Flea markets are a great way to find collectibles, vintage items from your own childhood, vintage items from before you were born, items that pertain to a specific interesting event or period in history, items that others have discarded, and unique items that you are simply not able to find elsewhere.
+You will have an amazing shopping adventure if you are able to visit any of these 18 large and famous flea markets from around the globe, and you might even end up finding that long sought after item that you have dreamed of since childhood.

 Annecy Flea Market